Observational search for primordial chirality violations using galaxy angular momenta: Introduction

-This paper is organized as follows: In \S~\ref{sec:theory} we explain how to construct the vector field $\bs{J}^\mathrm{IC}$ used to predict the galaxy spins, explain how to separate it into its left and right helical components and present the correlation measures.
+This paper is organized as follows: In \S~\ref{sec:theory} we explain how to construct the vector field $\bs{J}^\mathrm{IC}$ used to predict the galaxy spins, explain how to separate it into its left and right helical components and present the correlation measures and error bar calculation.
 In \S~\ref{sec:data} we introduce the data used in our analysis.
 In \S~\ref{sec:results} we present our results and conclude with a discussion in \S~\ref{sec:discussion}.
+Finally, in Appendix~\ref{sec:appendix} we present an alternative search for a primordial chirality violation that uses only the statistics of the chiral components of $\bs{J}^\mathrm{IC}$ and does not require any galaxy angular momenta data.

 We denote vectors with bold face letters, their Euclidean norm as $|\bs{v}|$ and label their components with lower case letters $v_i$. $\epsilon_{ijk}$ and $\delta_{ij}$ represent components of the three-dimensional Levi-Civita tensor and Kronecker delta, respectively.